AnymouseProphet/SocialistHousing/README.md

 #### For the plethora of n00bs who say `times.sty` should not be used:

+With high frequency on places like reddit, I see bad advice given to never use `times.sty` with claims that is deprecated and that the *proper* way to get the Times font in LaTeX is to use `mathptmx.sty` or more recently `newtx.sty`.

+Social media is full of bad advice.
+The only issue with `times.sty` is that it does not define a font to use for math, so the default Computer Modern math font ends up being used if you use `times.sty` and have math in your LaTeX *without* defining a Times compatible math font.
+That does look ugly, especially if you have any inline math.

+That issue is readily solved by using `mtpro2.sty` to define the math font after you load `times.sty` in your preamble.
+MathTimePro 2 is superior to the math fonts defined by either `mathptmx.sty` or `newtx.sty`.

-Yes, the math in this document is light enough I could have also used `mathptmx.sty` or `newtx.sty` to get the Times font with matching math glyphs.
+Yes, the math in this document is light enough I could have used `mathptmx.sty` or `newtx.sty` to get the Times font with matching math glyphs.
 But with many documents that use math, using `mtpro2.sty` in combination with the `times.sty` package really is noticeably better.

-MathTimePro 2 can beautifully typeset everything math those alternatives can typeset but the reverse is not the case and I never know when I'll use something MathTimePro 2 is better at so it is logical to just always use the standard `times.sty` package with the `mtpro2.sty` package for math regardless of what math is in the document.
+MathTimePro 2 can beautifully typeset everything math those alternatives can typeset but the reverse is not the case and I never know when I'll use something MathTimePro 2 is better at so it is logical to just always use the standard `times.sty` package with the `mtpro2.sty` package for math with the Times font *regardless* of what math is in the document.

 If you want to use the Times font and Math, use MathTimePro2 for the math font.
+__It is the visually best way to do it__ as evidenced by the fact that many academic journals use MathTimePro 2.

-It is the right way to do it, and in many cases it visually looks better.
-Use the free Lite version until you need the additional features of the paid version.
-It really is typographically better than the current CTAN hosted solutions that come bundled in TeXLive et alia.
+If you are making a profit or can afford it, buy the paid version and support PCTeX who maintains it.
+If you are poor, there is no shame in just using the free Lite version until you need the additional features of the paid version.

+MathTimePro 2 really is typographically better for Math with Times than the current CTAN hosted solutions that come bundled in TeXLive et alia.
+It just is.

 ### Space Mono Font